Hail to the Thief: Music

 "Go to Sleep" begins with an acoustic guitar riff that the bassist, Colin Greenwood, likened to 1960s English folk music.
 "Where I End and You Begin" is a rock song with "walls" of ondes Martenot and a rhythm section influenced by New Order.
 According to Yorke, "We Suck Young Blood" is a "slave ship tune" with a free jazz break, and is "not to be taken seriously".
 With ill-timed, "zombie-like" handclaps, the song satirises Hollywood culture and its "constant desire to stay young and fleece people, suck their energy".

 "The Gloaming" is an electronic song with "mechanical" rhythms that Jonny Greenwood built from tape loops.
 Greenwood described it as "very old school electronica: no computers, just analogue synths, tape machines, and sellotape".
 Yorke said it was "the most explicit protest song on the record", with lyrics about the rise of fascism and "intolerance and bigotry and fear, and all the things that keep a population down".
-"There There" is a rock song with layered percussion that builds to a loud climax.
+"There, There" is a rock song with layered percussion that builds to a loud climax.
 It was influenced by the bands Can, Siouxsie and the Banshees and the Pixies.

 Yorke described "I Will" as the angriest song he had ever written.
 Its lyrics were inspired by news footage of the Amiriyah shelter bombing in the Gulf War, which killed about 400 people, including children and families.
 The funk-influenced "A Punchup at a Wedding" expresses the helplessness Yorke felt in the face of world events, and his anger over a negative review of Radiohead's homecoming performance in South Park, Oxford, in 2001.
 Yorke said the performance was "one of the biggest days in my life", and expressed dismay that "someone, just because they had access to a keyboard and a typewriter, could just totally write off an event that meant an awful lot to an awful lot of people".

 For "Myxomatosis", built on a driving fuzz bassline, Radiohead sought to recreate the "frightening" detuned synthesiser sounds of 1970s and 1980s new wave bands such as Tubeway Army.
 Yorke said the lyrics were about mind control and media censorship.
 Jonny Greenwood described "Scatterbrain" as "simple and pretty" with chords that do not resolve.
 NME described the final track, "A Wolf at the Door" as "a pretty song, with a sinister monologue".
-Its lyrics were inspired by a party of unruly men Yorke encountered on a train journey.
+Its lyrics were inspired by a party of unruly men Yorke encountered on a train.
 Yorke described its placement at the end of the album as "sort of like waking you up at the end ...
 It's all been a nightmare and you need to go and get a glass of water now."